- 1 Register Your Game!

 Where Do I Load In?

-Note that the blacktop has an unfinished surface in this section, which means it is rough, a little uneven, and has some gravel.
-When lowering your game to the ground, it might be best to put it down on a sheet of cardboard or plywood.
-A lift cart with small wheels will have trouble rolling on this surface, and is not recommended.
-However, hand trucks will work fine, and once the game is on a hand truck, it can be brought straight in through the solid metal doors near the middle of the building.
+The parking lot has a finished blacktop.
+When lowering your game to the ground, it might be best to put it down on a sheet of cardboard.
+Carts with small wheels and hand trucks should work fine over the blacktop and sidewalk.
 A hand truck or two will be available to borrow at the show.

-Once you have finished loading your game into the building, we would ask that prior to setting up your game that you please relocate your vehicle to another area of the parking lot, in order to make room for others who are also loading in games into the rear of the building.
+Please note that parking space in the loop is limited, so once you have finished loading your game into the building, we would ask that you please relocate your vehicle to another area of the parking lot, in order to make room for others who are also loading in games into the building.

 How Do I Check In?